This module will provide concepts and tools to enable users to:

 In working with a conflict coach, the coach can help you decide which method may work best for your particular situation, goal, or need.

-Conflict Coaching for Teams
+Conflict Coaching for Groups and Teams

 Team coaching has been around for many years and has commonly been led by an individual within the organization (perhaps a manager of the team who has an established relationship with the team) or a specialized coach (usually from outside the organization) who has a specific skill set and develops a relationship with the team over time.
 Certifications in team coaching are now available from many institutions including Team Coaching International, The International Coaching Federation, Co-ActiveTraining Institute, and others.
 Team coaches are also available through some of the large consulting companies like The Table Group and Deloitte, or through smaller boutique coaching organizations and individuals.